Scientists Are Amazed By Stone Age Tools They Dug Up In Kenya

 And as she and her colleagues show, the beginning of the Middle Stone Age in Kenya was preceded by a long and tumultuous phase in the region.

 "Things were going haywire, in terms of the development of geological faults, earthquake activity that moved the low places high and the high places low," says Potts.
 "It changed the shape of the landscape."
-This was accompanied by repeated cycles of droughts and extremely high rainfall for a few hundred thousand years.
+This was accompanied by repeated cycles of droughts and high rainfall.

 "And it is precisely during those time periods that we expect to see hunting and gathering people to move further distances," says Potts, "and to begin to nurture relationships with groups beyond their own group."